 The Hotel Kutuma is a 3-minute walk from Sherbrooke metro station, and a 10-minute walk, or 1 metro stop, from Berri-UQAM station.
 Both the bus station and a stop for the 747 airport express bus are located at the Berri-UQAM station.
 The train station is 4 metro stops from the hotel, at Bonaventure station.

 Located in the heart of Montreal's Plateau neighbourhood, the hotel is in the middle of countless cafés, bakeries, restaurants and bars.
-The bring-your-own-wine (BYOW) restaurants on St. Denis Street and on cobblestoned Duluth Avenue offer many choices — Italian, Vietnamese, Afghan and Middle Eastern.
+The bring-your-own-wine (BYOW) restaurants on St. Denis Street and on cobble-stoned Duluth Avenue offer many choices — Italian, Vietnamese, Afghan and Middle Eastern.
 The nightlife is varied as well, with options like microbreweries and jazz bars.
 For guests interested in shopping, there are many large chain stores on St. Denis Street, as well as boutiques with local designers on St. Denis Street and Mont Royal Avenue.
-(All distances and travel time estimates: Google Maps)
+(All travel time estimates: Google Maps)

-The GoodThere were plenty of positive comments about Hotel Kutuma in the reviews used for this analysis.
+There were plenty of positive comments about Hotel Kutuma in the reviews used for this analysis.

 Many reviewers appreciated the African-themed decor in the rooms, which were frequently described as clean, spacious and well-designed.
 Reviewers appreciated the space as well as the kitchenettes.